Jdfmiller/posthog-web-gtm-template/README.md

 Meaning you don't have to paste the snippet as a custom HTML tag in GTM.

-Eventually i'd like to update it to add in properties and some of the other features posthog offers.
+Eventually I'd like to update it to add in properties and some of the other features posthog offers.

 To be clear I am in no way affiliated with posthog, I just think the tool is baller and it's about time it got a template in GTM.